FrancesFisk/Book-Taste/README.md

 # Book-Taste
 BookTaste is a simple app to search for book recommendations based on a book title.
-You can click on a recommended bok to find out its author, published date and description.
+You can click on a recommended book to find out its author, published date and description.

 Link to the live version: https://francesfisk.github.io/Book-Taste/